Purine nucleoside phosphorylase: Function

-Nucleoside phosphorylase is an enzyme which cleaves a nucleoside by phosphorylating the ribose to produce a nucleobase and ribose 1 phosphate.
+Nucleoside phosphorylase is an enzyme which cleaves a nucleoside by phosphorylating the ribose to produce a nucleobase and ribose-1-phosphate.
 It is one enzyme of the nucleotide salvage pathways.
 These pathways allow the cell to produce nucleotide monophosphates when the de novo synthesis pathway has been interrupted or is non-existent (as is the case in the brain).
 Often the de novo pathway is interrupted as a result of chemotherapy drugs such as methotrexate or aminopterin.

 All salvage pathway enzymes require a high energy phosphate donor such as ATP or PRPP.
+For pyrimidine nucleosides: